Listed in: Neuroscience, as NEUR-214 | Biology, as BIOL-214

 Josef G. Trapani or pending

-An introduction to the structure and function of the nervous system, this course will explore the neural bases of behavior at the cellular and systems levels.
-Basic topics in neurobiology, neuroanatomy and physiological psychology will be covered with an emphasis on understanding how neuroscientists approach the study of the nervous system.
-Three class hours and four hours of laboratory per week.
+An introduction to the structure and function of the nervous system.
+This course explores the basic functions of neurons and synapses as well as neural mechanisms of sensation at molecular, cellular, circuit and system levels.
+Basic topics in neurobiology and neurophysiology will be covered with an emphasis on neuroscience history and understanding how neuroscientists approach the study of the nervous system.
+Three class hours per week.

 Listed in: Biology, as BIOL-260

 This course will examine the function of tissues, organs, and organ systems, with an emphasis on the relationship between structure and function.
 Building outward from the level of the cell, we will study bodily processes including respiration, circulation, digestion and excretion.
 In addition, the course will address how different organisms regulate these complex processes and how ion and fluid balance is maintained.
 We will also study the nervous system in the context of sensory systems, focusing on how external stimuli are transformed into meaningful neuronal signals and processed by the brain.
 Weekly discussions will include readings from primary literature.
 Four classroom hours per week.

 Requisites: BIOL 191 and either BIOL 181 or NEUR 226.
 Fall or Spring semester.
 Professor Trapani

 Listed in: Biology, as BIOL-351; Neuroscience, as NEUR-351